Skip to main content

 Stopping the Runtime

-parallel-ssh -i -h hostfile "chimaera runtime stop"
+parallel-ssh -i -h hostfile "clio_run stop"

 Jarvis-Based Deployment